-Not everyone has the privilege of their own private aircraft.
-Whether it be a propeller plane, private jet, or fleet of helicopters, aircraft possession is usually only reserved for the immensely wealthy or a handful of diehard aviation enthusiasts.
+Not everyone has the privilege of their own private aircraft so for sure 1031 exchange aircraft is not on everyone’s knowledge.
+Whether it be a propeller plane, private jet, or fleet of helicopters, aircraft possession is usually only under reservation.
+Usually for the immensely wealthy or a handful of diehard aviation enthusiasts.

-With that in mind, when it comes time to sell an aircraft, a lot of capital is going to be thrown around.
-No matter the age or operating function, planes and helicopters are generally sold at high ticket prices to wealthy bidders.
+With that in mind, when it comes time to sell an aircraft, a lot of capital is going to be around.
+No matter the age or operating function, planes and helicopters are generally at high ticket selling prices to wealthy bidders.

 Here, experienced investors know of a little trick called a 1031 exchange.
-In this IRS designated procedure, a taxpayer can evade capital gains taxes on the sale of a large asset by reinvesting the capital in another purchase.
-In doing so, 1031 exchanges can be used to “trade” aircraft for other private properties.
+In this IRS-designated procedure, a taxpayer can evade capital gains taxes on the sale of a large asset by reinvesting the capital in another purchase.
+In doing so, 1031 exchanges can be useable to “trade” aircraft for other private properties.

 How to Sell an Aircraft

-Even in the third decade of the 21st century, we are still seemingly far away from the cartoon future of flying cars everywhere, owned by everyone, like in The Jetsons.
+Even in the third decade of the 21st century, we still seem far away from the cartoon future of flying cars everywhere, owned by everyone, like in The Jetsons.
 With a limited market, this proves to make private aircrafts somewhat difficult to sell.
 Here, we recommend working with a broker to help facilitate the sale.
-Once the deed is done, any registration or FCC licenses in the previous owner’s name must be removed.
+Once the deed is complete, any registration or FCC licenses in the previous owner’s name must be removed.

 Determining the Value of Your Aircraft

 Most private aircraft actually retain their value quite well.
-So long as it was kept in good operating condition and was purchased from a reputable seller, the price you paid for your aircraft may actually be quite similar to the price that you sell your aircraft years later.
-FOr this reason, jets, planes, and helicopters are a popular business asset for reserving large amounts of money within the organization’s portfolio.
+So long as it was always in good operating condition and was purchased from a reputable seller, the price you paid for your aircraft may actually be quite similar to the price that you sell your aircraft years later.
+FOr this reason, jets, planes, and helicopters are popular business assets for reserving large amounts of money within the organization’s portfolio.